1. INTRODUCTION

 5.1.
 Key Pair Generation and Installation

 All key pairs are generated on the signer systems according to parameters set by the operational team.
-The signer systems meet the requirements of FIPS 140-2 level 2 or higher.
-The public key is automatically inserted in the TLD zone file as a DNSKEY resource record as part of the signing process.
-A DS record is made available for submission to the parent (root) zone.
+The signer systems meet the requirements of FIPS 140-3 level 3 or higher.

 5.2.
 Private key protection and Cryptographic Module Engineering Controls